Recap of Supernatural Season 4, Episode 8:

 Teddy bear: WHHHHHHHYYYYYYY????!!!

 - Leaning on the Fourth Wall: The "book" Sam claims he's "working" on?
-It's called "Supernatural".
+Its "working title" is Supernatural.

 - Living Toys: Due to Audrey's wish.

 - Mood Dissonance